VysotskiVadim/VysotskiVadim.blog/_drafts/2021-04-27-story-counting-historical-data.markdown

 #### Release

-We released the app on July 7th.
+We released the app on 7 July.
 At some point, PO just stopped adding new user stories.
 All epics were split into stories and clarified.

 {% include image.html src="story-counting-release" alt="commutative flow for released app" %}

-All features were complement on May 28.
+All features were complement on 28 May.
 Than we had our first and long regression.
 It took 40 days.